Follow the street photographer

 Leica M9 with 90mm Tele-Elmarit at F8.0, 1/250, ISO1600

-My silly moment of the day.
+My not so wise moment of the day.
 I walk by the main Court of Rosario and notice heavy police presence.
 In Argentina, it is never a good idea to take pictures in front of banks or police stations.
 I almost got the commando forces sent to me as I took a picture in front of a local bank.
 Hopefully a person that knew me prevented the person to do so.
-Still, I couldn’t resist to take the shot and positioned myself next to the police officer.
+Still, I couldn't resist to take the shot and positioned myself next to the police officer.
 I waited for a couple of minutes while looking elsewhere.
-Light conditions were pretty dark so I pumped up the ISO’s to 1600 and stop down to F8.0 to get a longer depth of field.
+Light conditions were pretty dark so I pumped up the ISO's to 1600 and stop down to F8.0 to get a longer depth of field.
 I then discreetly aimed my camera towards the police office.
 The main challenge in this shot was to frame correctly from the hip as a 90mm field of view is very small.
 I took my time to frame, clicked and left my finger on the shutter trigger to delay the rewinding and avoid extra noise.
 I then turned around to rewind the shutter and quickly checked the framing on the LCD.
 I took a second shot with the same procedure, checked the result and felt it was better though I did not feel the compression gave me the shot I have envisioned.
-Enough, I have had my dosis of adrelanine and don’t want to get in trouble, so I move on.
+Enough, I have had my dosis of adrelanine and don't want to get in trouble, so I move on.
+Bad shot.

 8:40am.
 Transparent Umbrella